nhsx/AnalyticsUnit/howto.md

 5. Make changes to your code using your IDE.
 Save and refresh the page to see the changes locally.
 6. If required, submit content to internal gateway and await content review
 7. Once happy, commit your code and publish your branch
-8. On Github, make a new `Pull requests`
+8. On github, make a new `Pull request` (PR)
 9. Ask another team member to review the PR and merged into the live website!

-**Alternatively**, for small changes such as the addtions listed below, you can ammend the ymls and add assets/markdowns directly on github but please do this within a branch and pull rather than direct to the main.
+**Alternatively**, for small changes such as the addtions listed below, you can ammend the `.ymls` and add assets/markdowns directly on github but please do this within a branch and pull request rather than directly on to the main.

 ## Add Projects